endless-sky/endless-sky-wiki/CreatingSubstitutions.md

 			...
 ```

 The above conversation would read, "Hello there.
 I want you to travel to Earth."
-The global substitution `<greeting>` is never overriden and thus gets used.
+The global substitution `<greeting>` is never overridden and thus gets used.
 The substitution `<mission>` is defined globally and within the mission, but the mission-specific substitution takes precedence over the global definition.
 The substitution `<planet>` is defined by all three sources, but the hardcoded replacement of the mission's destination planet takes precedence over the other two substitution sources.

 ### Order of execution